Now accepting new patients — call 212-328-1180

 Will this directly increase my VO2 max or strength?

 No. Training builds capacity.
-CST may help you access your capacity more consistently by supporting recovery, reducing unnecessary tension, and improving state control.
+CST may help you access the capacity you already have more consistently by supporting recovery, reducing unnecessary tension, and improving state control.
+It is not a performance shortcut.

 How many sessions do athletes usually do?